Preethi2805/RAG_system_for_chatting_with_documents/README.md

 - Integration of more sophisticated query generation and retrieval mechanisms.
 - Deployment of the model as a web app for real-time use.
-- Optimizing the embeddings and reducing dimensionality further for better search results.

 ---